mattcarlotta/snackables/UPDATESLOG.md

 ### Added

-- Added support for single and multi command line `$()` substitutions
+- Added support for single and multi command line substitutions
-- Added support for interpolations that refer to command line substitutions
+- Added support for key interpolations that may refer to command line substitutions

 ### Changed

 - Removed cache
 - Changed `path` to `paths`
-- Fixed README
+- Updated README

 ## [1.0.4] - 2020-04-11